neekware/nwx-menu/pkgs/_readme.txt

 SHARED (UTILS)

-This module handles Json Web Token (JWT).
+This module is handles menu operations.

-Token decode
-Payload extract
-Expiry timeout